Semi-supervised semantic segmentation needs strong, varied perturbations: Consistency regularization for semantic segmentation

 \subsection{Consistency regularization without the cluster assumption}

 When considered in the context of our analysis above, the few reports of the successful application of consistency regularization to semantic segmentation -- in particular the work of Li \etal~\cite{Li:SemiSupSkin} -- lead us to conclude that the presence of low density regions separating classes is highly beneficial, but not essential.
-We therefore suggest an alternative mechanism: that of using non-isotropic natural perturbations such as image augmentation to constrain the orientation of the decision boundary to lie parallel to the directions of perturbation (We illustrate the benefit of the cluster assumption and the effects of non-isotropic perturbation using simple toy 2D examples in our supplementary material.).
+We therefore suggest an alternative mechanism: that of using non-isotropic natural perturbations such as image augmentation to constrain the orientation of the decision boundary to lie parallel to the directions of perturbation (see the appendix of Athiwaratkun \etal \cite{Athiwaratkun:ConsRegSWA}).
+We will now explore this using a 2D toy example.

+Figure~\ref{fig:semseg:clf2d}a illustrates the benefit of the cluster assumption with a simple 2D toy mean teacher experiment, in which the cluster assumption holds due to the presence of a gap seperating the unsupervised samples that belong to two different classes.
+The perturbation used for $L_\mathit{cons}$ is an isotropic Gaussian nudge to both coordinates, and as expected, the learned decision boundary settles neatly between the two clusters.
+In Figure~\ref{fig:semseg:clf2d}b the unsupervised samples are uniformly distributed and the cluster assumption is violated.
+In this case, the consistency loss does more harm than good; even though it successfully flattens the neighbourhood of the decision function, it does so also across the true class boundary.

+In Figure~\ref{fig:semseg:clf2d}c, we plot the contours of the distance to the true class boundary.
+If we constrain the perturbation applied to a sample $x$ such that the perturbed $\hat{x}$ lies on or very close to the distance contour passing through $x$, the resulting learned decision boundary aligns well with the true class boundary, as seen in Figure~\ref{fig:semseg:clf2d}d.
+When low density regions are not present the perturbations must be carefully chosen such that the probability of crossing the class boundary is minimised.

 We propose that reliable semi-supervised segmentation is achievable provided that the augmentation/perturbation mechanism observes the following guidelines: 1) the perturbations must be varied and high-dimensional in order to sufficiently constrain the orientation of the decision boundary in the high-dimensional space of natural imagery, 2) the probability of a perturbation crossing the true class boundary must be very small compared to the amount of exploration in other dimensions, and 3) the perturbed inputs should be plausible; they should not be grossly outside the manifold of real inputs.